-- In determining the frequency/duration of socialization, leisure or recreation skill development for a child with a developmental disability, care is taken not to unduly interfere with the time that families spend together in social activities during weekends and vacations; and - Social, leisure and recreation programs are not designed to be used as a childcare service for working parents (see Guidelines on Childcare), or as an ongoing source of recreation and the purchase of these services for such purposes will not be authorized; and - Social/recreational activities should not interfere with or occur during educational programming and or adult day programming; and - KRC believes that participation by clients in a socialization, leisure or recreation program may also meet a family's need for respite.
-Accordingly, KRC will review the purchase of both respite and social, leisure and recreation services and make individual adjustments accordingly. - Clients who live in community care and health care residential homes are entitled to receive social, leisure and recreation services as part of such residential programming as a rule these services may not be purchased for clients who reside in such licensed homes.
-Campership not to exceed two consecutive weeks annually will be allowed. - Clients may choose to attend up to a two- week campership per year as a socialization, leisure and recreational activity.
-For minor children, families will be asked to assume parental responsibilities.
-KRC's participation in providing for a camp purchase will be viewed as meeting respite, socialization, leisure or recreational objectives.
-Individual adjustment in purchased services will be reviewed accordingly. - KRC may purchase supported community integration programming at a 1:1 staff to client ratio based on individual needs and per the Individual Program Plan. - When these circumstances are not met and the planning team determines an exception is warranted, an interdisciplinary team review will take place.
+- 5. Social, leisure, and recreation programs are not designed to be used as a childcare service for working parents (see Guidelines on Childcare), and - 6.
+Clients who live in community care and health care residential homes are entitled to receive social, leisure and recreation services as part of such residential programming as a rule these services may not be purchased for clients who reside in such licensed homes.
+Campership not to exceed two consecutive weeks annually will be allowed. - 7.
+Clients may choose to attend up to a two- week campership per year as a socialization, leisure, and recreational activity.
+KRC's participation in providing for a camp purchase will be viewed as meeting socialization, leisure, or recreational objectives. - 8.
+KRC may purchase supported community integration programming at a 1:1 staff to client ratio based on individual needs and per the Individual Program Plan. - 9.
+KRC may purchase a one-time dollar amount not to exceed \$250.00 to purchase uniform/attire required to participate in the activity as included in the vendored/provided service.
+The interdisciplinary team review process will be followed for any exceptions. - 10.
+KRC may reimburse mileage up to 200 miles per day and per activity if client is required to travel out of town/county for participation.
+For activities within the city/county limits, KRC may reimburse mileage at the IRS rate if transportation is not available. - 11.
+When these circumstances are not met and the planning team determines an exception is warranted, an interdisciplinary team review will take place.
 The interdisciplinary team should include at minimum three members including the client/representative, Service Coordinator, and a KRC manager and may also include a Client Services Assistant Director/Director, and other consultants depending on need.
 The exception shall be granted on an individual basis per the Individual Program Plan.